Wet watery discharge in pregnancy: What causes it and is it normal?

 Things to look out for

-If the discharge is brown or has a pink tinge it could be a sign of implantation bleeding or mean that you're going into labour.
+• Discharge that is brown or has a pink tinge could be a sign of implantation bleeding or mean that you're going into labour.

 Lorna White is the Senior Digital Writer for Mother&Baby.
 After running the Yours magazine website, specialising in content about caring for kids and grandchildren, Lorna brought her expertise to Mother&Baby in 2020.
 She has a keen interest in a range of topics from potty training and nutrition to baby names and early development and has a wide range of experienced medical experts and professionals at her fingertips.
 In her spare time, she enjoys spending time with her two young sisters, dog walking and enjoying the outdoors with her family.